 — Neri Oxman

 Everything that the human race has created falls somewhere on this cycle and moves clockwise, inspiring more progress for others to take on.
 This is an interesting way to think of humanity, as many of us question why any one of the quadrants exist.
 Unfortunately art gets the most criticism of this kind.
-People very often state that art is a waste of resources because of its economic significance isn't always great.
-This model of thinking provides one more proof that art is equally impactful on human progress as the other three aspects, highlighting that artistic expression inspires other humans by some means.
+People very often state that art is a waste of resources since its economic significance isn't always obvious.
+Oxman's model provides one more proof that art is equally impactful on human progress as the other three aspects, highlighting that artistic expression inspires other humans by some means.